Reference

 TulipaClustering.find_auxiliary_dataMethod

-• period_duration: duration of time periods (in time steps)
+• period_duration: nominal duration of periods (max timestep across data)

 • last_period_duration: duration of the last period